Hulke3m/ESP32IRremoteCloner/README.md

-# ESP32IRremoteCloner
+# IRremoteCloner
-Cloning any IR Remote and control any devices using IR Transmitter
+Cloning any IR Remote and controlling any devices using an IR Transmitter using ESP32